DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 visiting later in the week.

-When we drove into the community, Mary hurried out onto her verandah and said there’d been 'worry about the internet'.
+When we drove into the community, Mary hurried out onto her verandah and said there’d been ‘worry about the internet’.
 She was particularly concerned about not being able to access her bank account.
-We then talked to another woman, Louise, who told us that her internet connection was still working – she’d been checking Westpac and Gumtree but she hadn't been able to use her email account.
+We then talked to another woman, Louise, who told us that her internet connection was still working – she’d been checking Westpac and Gumtree but she hadn’t been able to use her email account.
 She produced a letter she’d received from the internet service provider (ISP), which she didn’t understand, and showed it to us.
 The letter was dated four months previously, and it said that the ISP had changed her password to protect her privacy, and that she would have to ring them to get the new one.
-She also told us that Emily’s WiFi wasn't working; she wasn't sure why, but she thought Emily mightn’t have paid the bill.
+She also told us that Emily’s WiFi wasn’t working; she wasn’t sure why, but she thought Emily mightn’t have paid the bill.

 We weren’t totally surprised by these developments, because co-author